rochars/wavefile/README.md

 WaveFile.LIST = [];
 ```

-Items in *WaveFile.LIST* are objects that look like this:
+Items in *WaveFile.LIST* are objects like this:
 ```javascript
 {
     /** @type {string} */